AAM: Asian Art Museum

 SFUSD: San Francisco Unified School District

 The Recreation, Culture, and Education Service Area encompasses much of what makes San Francisco a rich and vibrant city.
 San Francisco’s park system has more accessible green space than any other municipality in the United States.
 Dog play spaces, golf courses, urban trails, natural areas, and urban agriculture are all part of the City’s recreational portfolio.
-The Main Library and 27 branch libraries provide free and equal access to information as well as diverse literary and educational programs.
+The Main Library and 27 branch libraries provide free and equal access to information as well as diverse literary and educational programs, and they are increasingly relied upon to meet San Francisco’s resilience challenges.
 Our City museums—the Asian Art Museum, de Young Museum, Legion of Honor, and Academy of Sciences—showcase wide-ranging exhibitions and complement the City’s own civic art collection of over 4,000 objects and monuments.
-An essential part of the City’s social and cultural fabric is our student body; each year San Francisco Unified School District serves 57,000 students, and City College of San Francisco serves 35,000 full-time equivalent students.
+An essential part of the City’s social and cultural fabric is our student body; each year San Francisco Unified School District serves approximately 50,000 students, and City College of San Francisco serves approximately 14,000 full-time equivalent students.
 These San Francisco institutions honor the City's cultural histories while embracing the promise of the future.

 San Francisco’s recreational, cultural, and educational resources drive our quality of life and underlie our shared experience as a city.
 Keeping these institutions in a state of good repair is a priority.
 Within each subsection of this chapter, projects are discussed in the following order: Parks (REC), Cultural Facilities (AAM, ARTS, FAM, SCI, WAR), and Educational Institutions (LIB, CCSF, SFUSD).

-In June 2016 the voters of San Francisco approved Proposition B, a set-aside of the City’s General Fund for the Recreation and Parks Department to fund ongoing and one-time capital needs.
-These General Fund dollars complement the voter-approved Neighborhood Parks and Open Space General Obligation Bonds program, passed in 2008 and 2012 and anticipated to continue in this Plan.
+In June 2016, the voters of San Francisco approved Proposition B, a set-aside of the City’s General Fund for the Recreation and Parks Department to fund ongoing and one-time capital needs.
+These General Fund dollars complement the voter-approved Neighborhood Parks and Open Space General Obligation Bond program.
+The bond program is comprised of measures that passed in 2008, 2012 and 2020.
 Park facilities are also supported by the Open Space Fund, a property tax earmark approved by voters in 2000.
-With these resources, the Recreation and Parks Department aims to continue making progress against the department’s substantial deferred maintenance needs and to address increasing demands on the system due to population growth.
+With these resources, the Recreation and Parks Department aims to continue making progress against the department’s substantial deferred maintenance needs.

-The Recreation and Parks Department recently set out to update its calculation of deferred maintenance with a new asset lifecycle management tool.
-The new system will replace COMET, which has not been updated in several years.
-The Department has continued its planning to address the development, renovation, replacement, and maintenance of capital assets, as well as the acquisition of real property.
-An annual capital plan is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.
+The Recreation and Parks Department uses its asset lifecycle management tool to support planning efforts for deferred maintenance and renewals.
+First populated in 2019, with ongoing updates by the Department as well as the database proprietor, the database calculates deferred maintenance requirements and costs.
+The Department also has a comprehensive capital planning process to address the development, renovation, replacement, and maintenance of capital assets, as well as the acquisition of real property.
+A capital expenditure plan with the biannual budget is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.